suprabhosaha/Computer-Vision-Project/README.md

 #  Source Printer Identification using PSLD and Component Feature Pooling

 This project implements a complete computer vision pipeline for **source printer identification** using connected component analysis, feature extraction, and classification.
-The method is based on a combination of **Printer Specific Local Texture Descriptor (PSLD)** and Support Vector Classifiers (SVCs) as described in leading research on this topic.
+The method is based on a combination of **Printer Specific Local Texture Descriptor (PSLTD)** and Support Vector Classifiers (SVCs) as described in leading research on this topic.

 ---